-These moats were designed to keep out intruders, and the longer and deeper the moat, the more protected the castle would be.
+You may have heard some tales from the Middle Ages that featured castles surrounded by large moats.
+These moats were designed to keep out intruders.
+The wider and deeper the moat, the more protected the castle would be.

 Examples of Wide-Moat Stocks